 Back in the 1970s and 1980s, the average life cycle of an engine was about five to seven years.
 After 60,000 to 80,000 miles of everyday driving, most engines would develop an oil consumption problem and begin to experience other signs of wear (loss of compression, loss of power, increased emissions, lower oil pressure, internal noise, etc.).
 Carburetors were partly to blame for the wear because rich fuel mixtures wash the lubricating oil off the cylinder walls and dilute the oil in the crankcase.
 These older engines were also built much "looser" (wider tolerances) than most of today's engines, which also increased blowby.
 Consequently, the rings, bearings and valve guides all experienced accelerated wear.

 Today, the situation is much different.
-The average service life of a 1990s vintage engine is about 10 to 12 years!
+The average service life of an engine today is upwards of 200,000 miles with normal maintenance!
 Fuel injection has all but eliminated the fuel wash down problem, and much tighter tolerances have greatly reduced blowby and oil dilution in the crankcase.
-So fewer engines are being rebuilt today as a result.
+So engines last much longer and fewer engines need to be rebuilt.

 When an engine needs major repairs, you are faced with an important choice: you can replace the engine with a new, remanufactured or used engine, or you can repair or rebuild the original engine.